 Grants and loans are financial aid resources available to students.
 Students may receive assistance from one or both of these funds.
-Student eligibility for these programs is based on completion and submission of the form(s) described in the How to Apply (http://catalog.jwu.edu/financingyourdegree/financialaid/howtoapply/denver-ce) section.
+Student eligibility for these programs is based on completion and submission of the form(s) described in the How to Apply (p.
+30) section.
 Since awards are not automatically renewable, students must reapply each year.
 All financial aid awards are determined based on an academic year (fall/winter/spring terms).
 Financial aid awards are disbursed based on this term system, which equates to three disbursements.
 All annual awards are posted in three equal amounts.